Every year roughly 2 million wild kangaroos are killed in their native habitat of Australia by commercial shooters.

 Unfortunately, it is the market for Kangaroo skin specifically, which drives the demand for the commercial kangaroo industry.
 The desire for skins is lead by the demand for soccer cleats, with 70 percent of all skins sold to be used to make these shoes.

 The “Kangaroos Are Not Shoes” campaign is about raising awareness of this shocking but little-known animal welfare issue.
-Nike and Adidas have been manufacturing “k-leather” soccer shoes for years.
+Adidas and New Balance have been manufacturing “k-leather” soccer shoes for years.
 Recognizing the inhumanity of the industry, California’s legislature re-imposed a ban on the sale of kangaroo products in 2016.
-But some cleat manufacturers including Nike, specifically, have been caught illegally selling and delivering these shoes to California residents.
+But some cleat manufacturers have been caught illegally selling and delivering these shoes to California residents.